Oatley

 Table Chart PROFILE FAQ

-Oatley features high concentrations of family households, with a fairly typical median household size
+Oatley features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.1% of all households, including 42.4% couples with children, 26.7% couples without children, and 9.3% single parent families.
-Non-family households account for the remaining 20.9%, with lone person households at 19.5% and group households comprising 1.4%.
-The median household size is 2.8 people, which matches the Greater Sydney average.
+Family households account for 79.1% of all households, including 42.4% couples with children, 26.7% couples without children, and 9.3% single parent families.
+Non-family households make up the remaining 20.9%, with lone person households at 19.5% and group households comprising 1.4%.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households